Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles on multi-represented spaces

-\begin{example}[LT-oracle] For an m.m.~map $g$, the m.m.~map version $g^\Game$ of the diamond operator is introduced in \cite{Kih21}, which plays a role of the universal computation relative to the extended Turing-Weihrauch oracle.
-Then $g^\Game$ is computably transparent, inflationary, and idempotent.
-Moreover, an m.m.~map $f$ is $g^\Game$-computable (i.e., $f\leq_{em}g^{\Game}$) if and only if $f$ is LT-reducible to $g$; see \cite{Kih21}. \end{example}
+Note that $h^\Game$ can be thought of as the extended predicate version of the diamond operator (recall a few paragraphs before Fact \ref{fact:Westrick}), which plays a role of the universal computation relative to the extended oracle $h$.
+Observing the proof of \cite[Proposition 2.22]{Kih21}, one can see that an extended predicate $f$ is $g^\Game$-computable (i.e., $f\leq_{em}g^{\Game}$) if and only if $f$ is LT-reducible to $g$.